NeoGeographyToolkit/StereoPipeline/docs/examples.rst

 on the command line, otherwise they can be omitted.

-If the RPC coefficients are stored in the input images, ``mapproject`` copies them to the output mappprojected images.
+If the RPC coefficients are stored in the input images, ``mapproject`` copies them to the output mapprojected images.
 If these coefficients are in the associated .RPB or \_RPC.TXT files, ``mapproject`` creates such files for each mapprojected image.